-Every story-driven presentation has four main components.
+Every story-driven presentation has five main components.
 If any of these components are missing, your story will be incomplete and won’t have the impact you are hoping for.

 Just like you did with the first component of “setting,” it’s pivotal to develop the characters as well as you can.
 Describe them in detail—what their goals were, who they were, their backgrounds, their emotions, etc. The characters here are people who the audience can easily connect with and empathize with.
 It’s also extremely effective to give that character a name—or, if that character is you, make that crystal clear.

 The third component is “conflict.”
 And as the name suggests, this is the part where your story picks up momentum and gets interesting.
 It is also the part that can either make or break a story-driven presentation.
 The focus here is to build friction and tension.
 Explain the point of conflict in detail and highlight key aspects of the conflict.
 Make it as relevant as possible to your audience so they can feel the conflict themselves and begin to empathize with the characters.